-Application Note: This requirement is achieved by security feature as the Active shield must be removed and bypassed in order to perform physical intrusive attacks.
-The TOE makes a reset or FIQ occurs to stops operation if a physical manipulation or physical probing attack is detected.
-And also Static Address/Data scrambling for bus and memory & Synthesizable processor core make the reverse-engineering of the TOE layout unpractical.
-So these functionalities meet the security functional requirement of FPT_PHP.3:

-Resistance to physical attack.
+Application Note: This requirement is achieved by security feature as the shield must be removed and bypassed in order to perform physical intrusive attacks.
+The TOE makes appropriate secure reaction to stop operation if a physical manipulation or physical probing attack is detected.
+And also internal scrambling & encryption for memories and logic area make the reverse-engineering of the TOE layout unpractical.
+So these functionalities meet the security functional requirement of FPT_PHP.3: Resistance to physical attack.